 To thrive in the ever-expanding online marketplace we call the Internet, it takes more than just having a website.
 Bringing in traffic and website visitors requires you to know about effective SEO practices.

 So, let’s get down to business!

 According to marketers, SEO plays a huge role in their marketing strategies.
 It’s expected that SEO-related spending will reach $80 billion by 2020.
 Since 72% of marketers rate SEO as an effective method for generating leads and increasing web traffic, it's definitely worth your time.

 SEO has considerable influence on small businesses.
 Consumers tend to research companies and products online before making a purchase.
-72% of people who search online visit local stores within 5 miles making a case for local SEO.
+72% of people who search online visit local stores within five miles, making a case for local SEO.